 Whenever my sister invites me to have a cup of coffee in Starbucks, I always sit in the same spot.
 This is where my brainstorming takes place while I am having fun observing people coming in and going out with their families and friends.

-This is the same approach I do whenever I finish the new book and have to write a new one.
+This is the same approach I do whenever I finish a new book and have to write a new one.
 From “Accidental Quest” to “The Rival,” I create those from my pocket notebook filled with bullet points.

-When I arrive home, I review my notes and create an outline from it.
+When I arrive home, I review my notes and create an outline from them.
 From there, I’d know from the beginning how much would I need to finish the book.
 In that way, I can have a deadline assigned for myself, which I need to work on and follow.